 When you think about it, investing is just like that.
 Even if your portfolio is heavily weighted toward a particular sector, or if there's a theme that resonates throughout your holdings, every stock you own is unique.
 To you, it was the best of its breed.

 "Best of breed" has evolved in recent years.
 These days, it's the process of ferreting out the superior company in a particular sector.
-If you're talking about digital photography, Shutterfly
+If you're talking about radio, Sirius Satellite Radio

 The market rewards excellence.
 That's why finding these top performers is often a financially rewarding quest.
 What could be better than that?
-For starters, what about identifying these best-of-breed companies just as they begin to shine?
+Well, for one, identifying these best-of-breed companies just as they begin to shine.

 Finding great growth stocks early is the goal of our Motley Fool Rule Breakers newsletter service.
 It's not an intimidating process.
-Who here didn't know that Korean online marketplace leader Gmarket
+Who here doesn't know that Monster Worldwide

-How could investors have spotted something special in a company that specializes in clothing winners on the playing field?
+How could investors have spotted something special in a company that specializes in outfitting winners on the playing field?
 You didn't have to dig a whole lot deeper than the top line here.

 Sometimes, accelerating growth shows its welcome face over the course of a single year.
-Let's take a look at how online retailer Amazon.com has been growing its top line so far this year:
+Let's look at how online retailer Amazon.com increased its top line last year:

 Year-Over-Year Sales Growth

 20%?
 22%?
 24%?
 34%?
 It was a welcome trend, especially as the company headed into the seasonally potent holiday quarter.
 After a slight sequential dip during this year's first quarter, Amazon got back to its top-line-accelerating ways with a blowout second-quarter showing and further acceleration in the third quarter (up 41% for those scoring at home).

 The stock pick of the litter